 Most writers take two to three terms of Level II workshops before moving to Level III.

 Level III workshops run for 8 weeks and meet once a week from 18:30 – 21:00 at Boekhandel van Rossum or Sarphatistraat 213 (see the specific course description for details).
-Class size is usually 8-10 people.
+Class size is 6-10 people.

 This course is open to writers who have completed Level II and by permission of the instructor.
 If you’re not sure if you qualify, get in touch.
-Most writers take two to three terms of Level III before moving to the Master Class.
+Students who have attained mastery over the elements of craft and are ready to take on a book-length project (a novel or collection of stories or poetry), can apply for Level IV.

-The Master Class is designed to provide ongoing support to writers who have completed Levels I – III.
+Level IV is designed to provide ongoing support to writers who have completed Levels I – III and are working on completing individual projects, usually with an eye to publication.
 During the term you’ll have four opportunities to submit work for critique and will receive written feedback as well as benefiting from the in-class discussion of your work.
 Regular reading assignments ensure you are continually exposed to new techniques and inspiration.